ayseA/algorithm-analysis-design/README.md

 ![](grid2.PNG)

-**Table 2:** The zigzag for `str = "ABCDEFGHIJKLMNOPQRSTUVWXYZ"` and `numRows = 5`.
+**Table 2:** The zigzag components in our problem instance.
 Column-letters and link-letters are shown in red and blue fonts respectively.
 The sequence of letters connecting the consecutive pair B&J is highlighted with yellow and grey.
 H is the link-letter between B&J consecutive pair.

 ## Column-Letters